Choosing The Right Water Softener

 Customer Rating – 4.7 | Our Rating – 4.8

-Moving to our Salt-Free water softeners, the Aquasana SimplySoft is one of the Many customers who appreciate the clean taste of the soft water, long lasting tank media and easy to install.
+Moving to our salt-free water softeners, the Aquasana SimplySoft is one of the many customers who appreciate the clean taste of the soft water, long-lasting tank media, and easy to installation.

 Background – Aquasana is a Canadian company that offers different solutions for better clean water.
-Their wide variety of products include whole house water filters, under sink water filters, countertop water filters and shower filters.
+Their wide variety of products include whole house water filters, under sink water filters, and more.
 Furthermore, they also do provide replacement filters and tanks which can be purchased.

 Key Features – One of the many features found in the Aquasana SimplySoft is the Scale Control Media (SCM) salt-free technology.
-What it does is it inhibits scale buildup by transforming hard minerals into inactive microscopic crystal particles that separates from the water.
+What it does is it inhibits scale build-up by transforming hard minerals into inactive microscopic crystal particles that separate from the water.

-This prevents any corrosion that can negatively affect your plumbing and appliances.
+This prevents any scale build-up that can negatively affect your plumbing and appliances.
 This also softens your water.
-It also has a pretty decent flow rate of up to 7 GPM which is enough for a small to medium size household.
-Furthermore, another decent feature is the long lasting media which is around 6-years.
+It also has a pretty decent flow rate of up to 7 GPM which is enough for a small to medium-size household.
+Furthermore, another decent feature is the long-lasting media which is around 6-years.